1. The Asymmetry Problem in ServiceNow Negotiations

 Not every concession is equal from ServiceNow’s perspective.
 Some — like removing the annual uplift — have a significant impact on ServiceNow’s revenue projections and require senior deal desk approval.
 Others — like granting additional sub-production instances or including professional services credits — cost ServiceNow relatively little but have substantial value to the customer.

 A former VP knows which concessions are “expensive” for ServiceNow and which are “cheap.”
 This allows us to construct proposals that maximise the value you receive while minimising the internal resistance at the deal desk.
 We ask for the concessions that matter most to you and cost least to ServiceNow first, building momentum and goodwill that makes the harder asks easier to achieve later in the negotiation.
-Learn more about ServiceNow licensing negotiation guide.
+Learn more about our approach in our ServiceNow advisory services overview.

 3. Inside the Deal Desk: How ServiceNow Prices Your Renewal